 Full Spectrum CBD vs. Broad Spectrum CBD

-Full spectrum CBD is an extract that contains all other naturally occurring parts of the hemp or cannabis plant, including terpenes, other cannabinoids, and even a very small amount of THC (in hemp derived CBD, THC is limited to 0.3% or less).
+Full spectrum CBD is an extract that contains all other naturally occurring parts of the hemp or cannabis plant — including terpenes, other cannabinoids, and even a very small amount of THC content (with hemp-derived CBD, THC is limited to 0.3% or less).
 Broad spectrum CBD is almost the same as full spectrum CBD, except that all THC has been removed.
-Because broad and full spectrum both contain terpenes and other cannabinoids, they will have a stronger “natural” flavor and smell.
+Because broad and full spectrum CBD both contain terpenes and other cannabinoids, they will have a stronger “natural” flavor and smell.

-There are pros and cons to each type.
-For those concerned with drug testing or consuming even very small amounts of THC, isolate or broad spectrum may be best.
-For those trying to reap all of the benefits of the hemp or cannabis plants, full spectrum or broad spectrum would be better, as the entourage effect from the inclusion of the terpenes and cannabinoids may make the extract more beneficial.
-For those concerned about price, isolate is usually the least expensive option, while broad spectrum can be 20-50% more expensive than full spectrum.
+For those concerned with drug testing or consuming even small amounts of THC, isolate or broad spectrum CBD may be best.
+For those trying to reap all of the benefits of the hemp or cannabis plants, full spectrum or broad spectrum would be better.
+The entourage effect achieved from the terpenes and cannabinoids can make the extract more beneficial.
+For those concerned about price, isolate is usually the least expensive option, while broad spectrum CBD can be 20-50% more expensive than full spectrum.

 Consumer CBD Type Preferences

-According to our CBD Consumer Insights, full spectrum is the preferred type of CBD for 47% of CBD consumers, followed by broad spectrum, with 20% of consumers.
-Only 8% of consumers prefer isolate.
+According to our CBD consumer insights, full-spectrum is the preferred type of CBD for 54% of CBD consumers, followed by broad spectrum, with 28% of consumers.
+Only 5% of consumers prefer isolate.